Framing not included

 About the Artwork

-Throughout art history, the flower and its symbolism has been the subject for many renowned artists.
-Andy Warhol explored the qualities of the flower image through his Pop Art prism in the Flower series of 1964, thus creating cartoon-like symbol that would be instantly recongnised.
+Throughout art history, the flower and its symbolism have been the subject for many renowned artists.
+Andy Warhol explored the qualities of the flower image through his Pop Art prism in the Flower series of 1964, thus creating cartoon-like symbols that would be instantly recognised.